hey-tae/100-days-of-code/log.md

 <br>

 Since it was the only thing on the agenda I had to go to my forever back up plan. [freeCodeCamp](https://www.freecodecamp.org/learn).
 Which I should probably bring to the forefront since it's usually where I end up.
 I redid the flexbox section of the responsive design CSS module.
 This go around on fCC, I am going through each section and making flash cards which I go over during my weekday morning commutes.
 Once I had the cards done I decided I would tackle some of the projects that I have been avoiding.
 I started with the tribute page and it wasn't as bad as I thought it was going to be (with my new found understanding of CSS)

+When I got the tribute page done, I very bravely moved onto the survey form and while I got the HTML done (with lots of help from good ol slack overflow) I was having a hard time with the CSS.
+I did a smooth little flex display and made some columns but but it didn't match with the sample exactly.
+So know I know what I need to work on for tomorrow.
 **Thoughts**

 **Link(s) to work**